Portland School Districts See Slight Rise In Test Scores, but They’re Still Dismal

 Sabin Elementary.
 (Jordan Hundelt )

-In the years since COVID-19, results on what’s known as the Oregon Statewide Assessment have indicated a significant decrease in proficiency among students in Portland and statewide.
+In the years since COVID-19, results on what’s known as the Oregon Statewide Assessments have indicated a significant decrease in proficiency among students in Portland and statewide.
 Three years later, there aren’t many signs things are improving.
 Proficiency results have stayed about the same, with a couple of insignificant fluctuations in either direction.

-Statewide, English and language arts proficiency is at 42.5 percent, math is at 31 percent and science is at 29.3 percent.
-Last year, those numbers were 43 percent, 30.6 percent and 29.4 percent respectively.
+Statewide, English and language arts proficiency is at 42.5%, math is at 31% and science is at 29.3%.
+Last year those numbers were 43%, 30.6% and 29.4%, respectively.

 In prepared statements, the district tried to spin that incremental improvement in math as a victory.
-At a Thursday press conference, new Superintendent Dr. Kimberlee Armstrong touted the results as a sign that the district isn’t moving backward—but soon admitted it wasn’t much to celebrate.
+At a Thursday press conference, new Superintendent Dr. Kimberlee Armstrong touted the results as a sign that the district isn’t moving backward, but soon admitted it wasn’t much to celebrate.

 The district is also still struggling to overcome predictable achievement gaps, said Dr. Renard Adams, PPS’s chief accountability and equity officer.
 Adams cited minor improvements among Black and Latinx students in third grade reading and fifth grade mathematics proficiency, but noted “we’re not satisfied with our results.”